MicrosoftDocs/azure-docs/articles/aks/azure-netapp-files-smb.md

     ...
     ```

-4. Verify your volume has been mounted on the pod by using the [kubectl exec][kubectl-exec] command to connect to the pod, and then use `dir` command in the correct directory to check if the volume is mounted and the size matches the size of the volume you provisioned.
+4. Verify your volume has been mounted on the pod by using the [kubectl exec](https://kubernetes.io/docs/reference/kubectl/kubectl-commands#exec) command to connect to the pod, and then use `dir` command in the correct directory to check if the volume is mounted and the size matches the size of the volume you provisioned.

     ```bash
     kubectl exec -it iis-pod –- cmd.exe